Francisco Dueñas: Inter-presidencies

 In 1859, Captain General Gerardo Barrios overthrew President Miguel Santín del Castillo.
 Dueñas fled El Salvador after Santín's overthrow as he saw Barrios as a liberal enemy.
 Dueñas briefly returned to El Salvador for two months in 1861 after Barrios granted him amnesty.
 Dueñas fled to Guatemala after Barrios accused him of plotting to overthrow his government.
 In exile, Salvadorans who opposed Barrios viewed Dueñas as the leader of the opposition.

 Last presidency

 In 1863, Dueñas and other exiled conservatives supported Carrera's invasion of El Salvador and sought to overthrow Barrios.
 Barrios was overthrown on 26 October 1863 and Dueñas was proclaimed as El Salvador's provisional president.
 Dueñas appointed a cabinet that consisted of Gregorio Arbizú as his minister of external relations; Juan José Bonilla as his minister of government; and Juan Delgado as his minister of finance and war.
 In March 1864, Dueñas proclaimed a new constitution.
-During the 1864 presidential election, Dueñas ran virtually unopposed and won virtually unanimously.
+During the 1864 presidential election, Dueñas ran virtually unopposed, as only his allies ran alternative campaigns, and won virtually unanimously, as he won the vast majority of votes.